 The Georgia Scientific Computing Symposium is a forum for professors, postdocs, graduate students and other researchers in Georgia to meet in an informal setting, to exchange ideas, and to highlight local scientific computing research.
 The symposium has been held every year since 2009 and is open to the entire research community.

 The format of the day-long symposium is a set of invited presentations, poster sessions and a poster blitz, and plenty of time to network with other attendees.
-More details to come.

-The tentative list of speakers includes (more to be added):
+The list of speakers includes:

 Prof. Luca Dieci, Georgia Tech, School of Math